-The rapid expansion in available computer power has led to increasingly use of computational fluid dynamics (CFD) in fluid-flow problems.
+The rapid expansion in available computer power has led to an increasing use of computational fluid dynamics (CFD) in fluid-flow problems.
 Flows in the nature have three-dimensional structures and are usually turbulent.
 In many cases the geometry of the flow boundaries is also very complex.
-Solving the equations of motion in these conditions is very difficult.
-However, in rivers and open channels where the width of the flow is large compared with its depth, the vertical acceleration of water is negligible compared to the gravitational acceleration.
-In this condition the equations of motion can be integrated in depth to derive two dimensional depth averaged equations.
-Although this model may not be very accurate in regions with sharp gradients of water surface profile and strong secondary flows, but it is accurate enough for many practical purposes.
+Solving the equations of motion in these conditions

 Kuipers and Vreugdenhil [1] developed one of the first mathematical models for solving the 2-D depth averaged equations.
-Since then several other research works have also been published, among all McGuirk and Rodi [2], Vreugdenhil and Wijbenga [3], Chapman and Kuo [4], Tingsanchali and Mahesawaran [5], Molls and Chaudhry [6], Ye and McCorquodale [7], Klonidis and Soulis [8] and Weerakoon et al. [9] can be mentioned.
+Since then, several other research works have also been published, among all McGuirk and Rodi [2], Vreugdenhil and Wijbenga [3], Chapman and Kuo [4], Tingsanchali and Mahesawaran [5], Molls and Chaudhry [6], Ye and McCorquodale [7], Klonidis and Soulis [8] and Weerakoon et al. [9] can be mentioned.

-The difference in physical property of sub- and super-critical flows and consequently their different numerical treatment caused that most of the computer codes tackle only one of these two flow regimes.
+The difference in physical property of sub- and super-critical flows and consequently their different numerical treatment caused most of the computer codes to tackle only one of these two flow regimes.
 Development of a scheme which could simultaneously simulate both sub- and supercritical flows at different parts of the channel is not easy [10].
-Some numerical schemes have been developed to simulate such a mixed flow regimes using one or two dimensional models.
-In one dimensional models, shallow water equations have been used to simulate the mixed flows and hydraulic jump since the early works of Bidone [11].
+Some numerical schemes have been developed to simulate such mixed flow regimes using one or two dimensional models.
+In one of the dimensional models, shallow water equations have been used to simulate the mixed flows and hydraulic jump since the early works of Bidone [11].
 A rather complete review of these models has been mentioned by Gharangik and Chaudhry [12].
 These researchers applied MacCormack and Dissipative Two-Four explicit schemes with the aid of an artificial viscosity to simulate the hydraulic jump.
 Chaudhty [13] explained some other schemes for capturing such a mixed flow in one dimension, among them, Lambda, Gabutti and different forms of Beam and Warming can be listed here.
 Recently, Meselhe et al. [14] developed a numerical model by introducing adaptive artificial viscosity to Saint Venant equations too.
-In this method the artificial viscosity have effective influence on nodes with sharp depth gradient but is suppressed at moderate depth gradients.
+In this method the artificial viscosity has an effective influence on nodes with sharp depth gradient, but is suppressed at moderate depth gradients.
 In two dimensional models, Younus and Chaudhry [15] and Molls and Chaudhry [6] simulated mixed flows, however in these works also artificial viscosity was necessary for convergence of the model.
 Therefore it can be seen that the use of artificial viscosity is necessary for the above mentioned models which introduces additional uncertainty and acts like a damping factor.
 Zhou and Stansby [16] developed a 2D shallow water model with an implicit scheme and staggered grid to simulate the hydraulic jump.
 They showed that no artificial viscosity is necessary in their model for calculating such a mixed flow.

-The main objective of the present study is to develop a depth averaged model which is able to calculate combination of sub- and super-critical flows along a channel.
+The main objective of the present study is to develop a depth averaged model which is able to calculate a combination of sub- and super-critical flows along a channel.
 The 2D depth averaged shallow water equations were solved by a collocated variable arrangement and depth correction scheme using a SIMPLEC like algorithm.
-The applicability of the model in simulation of mixed flows and necessary under relaxation factors is presented here with the aid of few examples.
+The applicability of the model in simulation of mixed flows and necessary under relaxation factors is presented here with the aid of a few examples.